lohedges/trackr/README.md

 with peaks at multiples of 12 batches, where all threads on the CPU are fully active.

+(Note that the single batch performance is lower than that obtained using `trackr_benchmark`.
+This is due to the overhead of using OpenMP.)

 | **Device**    | **Cores** | **32 bit FLOPS**   | **TDP**  | **Cost**   | **Peak throughput**    |
 |---------------|-----------|--------------------|----------|------------|------------------------|